 What to Plant for Future Interest

-- Plant bare root rose bushes now ready for beautiful colour by the summer
+- Plant bare-root rose bushes now ready for beautiful colour come summer

 Grow Your Own

 If you have a heated greenhouse, there are a small number of vegetables that can be sown indoors in January.